L-Cysteine Hydrochloride Injection

 Nitrogen intake should be carefully monitored in patients with impaired renal function.
 For long-term total nutrition, or if a patient has inadequate fat stores, it is essential to provide adequate exogenous calories concurrently with the amino acids.
 Concentrated dextrose solutions are an effective source of such calories.
 Such strongly hypertonic nutrient solutions should be administered through an indwelling intravenous catheter with the tip located in the superior vena cava.

-Local reactions consisting of a warm sensation, erythema, phlebitis and thrombosis at the infusion site have occurred with peripheral intravenous infusion of amino acids, particularly if other substances, such as antibiotics, are also administered through the same site.
+Local reactions consisting of a warm sensation, erythema, phlebitis and thrombosis at the infusion site have occurred with peripheral intravenous infusion of amino acids, particularly if the other substances, such as antibiotics, are also administered through the same site.
 In such cases the infusion site should be changed promptly to another vein.
 Use of large peripheral veins, inline filters, and slowing the rate of infusion may reduce the incidence of local venous irritation.
 Electrolyte additives should be spread throughout the day.
 Irritating additive medications may need to be injected at another venous site.

 Generalized flushing, fever and nausea also have been reported during peripheral infusions of amino acid solutions.

 Drug Abuse and Dependence